Glory (Jay-Z song)

+"Glory" received positive reviews from professional music critics, complimenting the lyrics' emotional depth, samples of Blue, and production from the Neptunes.
+Commercially, the song made its appearance on the US Hot R&B/Hip-Hop Songs and Hot Rap Songs charts, making Blue the youngest person to be credited on a charting song in any Billboard chart.
+Following its release, Jay-Z performed "Glory" at a Carnegie Hall charity performance in New York in February 2012, followed with a performance at the SXSW Festival in Austin the following month.
+A music video containing footage from the former concert's rehearsal was exclusively released to Tidal in 2015.
+In July 2026, "Glory" was released to all streaming platforms.

-Background
+Background and releases

 On January 7, 2012, Beyoncé gave birth to her and Jay-Z's first child, Blue Ivy Carter, at Lenox Hill Hospital in New York.
 Two days later, Jay-Z released "Glory" on his social website LifeandTimes.com.
-Produced by The Neptunes, the song was composed in honor to Blue Ivy Carter, who is credited on it.
-It impacted US urban contemporary radio playlists on January 17, 2012.
+Produced by the Neptunes, the song was composed in honor to Blue Ivy Carter, who is credited on it.
+It was later released to US urban contemporary radio playlists on January 17.
+On July 11, 2026, Jay-Z released "Glory" to all streaming platforms, following his performance at the Yankee Stadium the previous night.

-Composition and lyrical interpretation
+Composition and lyrics

-"Glory" is an emotional hip hop song dedicated to Blue Ivy Carter and Knowles, as Jay-Z sings "You're my child with the child from Destiny's Child."
-Lyrically, it features Jay-Z experiencing the overwhelming joy of fatherhood for the first time, "The most amazing feeling I feel / Words can't describe what I'm feeling, for real / Baby I'll paint the sky blue / My greatest creation was you."
-Describing Blue as "the most beautiful thing in this world", he promises to keep her happy — in contrast to his own troubled childhood, which was marred by the departure of his dad, Adnis Reeves.
+"Glory" is an emotional hip-hop song dedicated to Blue Ivy Carter and Knowles, as Jay-Z sings "You're my child with the child from Destiny's Child."
+Opening with Blue's heartbeat, Jay-Z experiencing the overwhelming joy of fatherhood for the first time.
+Describing Blue as "the most beautiful thing in this world", he promises to keep her happy — in contrast to his own troubled childhood, which was affected by the departure of his dad, Adnes Reeves.
 Jocelyn Vena of MTV News commented that the concept of the song revolves around the glory of fatherhood.

-"Glory" opens with Blue's heartbeat, followed by a rap verse: "The most amazing feeling I feel, words can't describe what I'm feeling for real / Baby, I paint the sky blue, my greatest creation was you".
-As the song progresses, Jay-Z reveals that the baby girl was conceived in Paris, a day before Knowles shot the cover artwork for her fourth studio album 4 (2011).
-It also details Jay-Z's and Knowles' pregnancy struggles, including a miscarriage Knowles suffered previously, shown in the lines: "False alarms and false starts, all made better by the sound of your heart", and "Last time the miscarriage was so tragic / We was afraid you'd disappear / But nah baby you magic".
-In reference to Aaliyah's death in a plane crash in 2001, Jay Z also urges Blue to exercise safety, with the lyric, "Just make sure the plane you’re on is bigger than your carry-on baggage".
+As the song progresses, Jay-Z reveals that Blue was conceived in Paris, a day before Knowles shot the cover artwork for her fourth studio album 4 (2011).
+It also details Jay-Z's and Knowles' pregnancy struggles, including a miscarriage the latter experienced previously, In reference to Aaliyah's death in a plane crash in 2001, Jay Z also urges Blue to exercise safety, with the lyric, "Just make sure the plane you're on is bigger than your carry-on baggage".
 At the end of "Glory", Blue Ivy Carter can be heard crying.